15 tools for building powerful SaaS business models & financial plans.

 Growing a software startup?

-Having the right financial forecast in place isn’t just essential for your next raise: it should be the lifeblood of your business.
-With the right model, you’ll be able to plan, measure and optimise you activity, making sure that everything you do grows your customer base and your bottom line.
+Good thinking and a business model in place isn’t just essential for your next raise: it should be the lifeblood of your business.
+With a good strategy, you’ll be able to plan, measure and optimise you activity, making sure that everything you do grows your customer base and your bottom line.

 SaaS financial models, KPI’s and terminology.

-Here are some of the best resources on the key considerations and best practices for SaaS startups.
+Here are are some of the best resources on SaaS business models we know of, as well as key considerations and best practices for growing startups.

 - The fundamentals of the SaaS business model, from the viewpoint of a VC.
 Andreessen Horowitz, Understanding SaaS, a Valuation Primer.